KevinDziuba/Python-to-Arduino-Stepper-Motor/README.md

 2) Talk to Python kernel so that I can see what data it is receiving
 3) Run motor code based on direction and number of steps

-Problem with current code:

-When testing the current code, Arduino recognizes to go the desired direction, however, in my motor code where the robot steps x amount of steps is stuck in a loop.

-For example:

-I want the motor to go forward for 300 steps.
-The motor will go in the forward direction but it will never stop, even if the 300 steps have been completed.

 -----------------------------------------------------------------------------------------------------------------------
 References:
 Most of the code is a modified version of Robin2's demo found here: